yujie-yao/yujie-yao.github.io/contents/home.md

 I am a PhD candidate in Accounting at HEC Paris.
 My research lies at the intersection of corporate governance and information economics.
 I study how information environments shape corporate decision-making, governance mechanisms, and economic outcomes.
-Through rigorous economic modelling and research design, I aim to address questions with real world relevance.
+Through rigorous economic modelling and research design, I aim to address questions with real-world relevance.

 During my doctoral studies, I was also a visiting researcher at UC Berkeley.
 For me, research is a way of understanding the world and developing insights into it, driven by an instinctive curiosity and a deep engagement with society.